GPS Block IIIF: Energetic charged particle sensor

-Search and Rescue Distress Beacon Payload
+Search and rescue distress beacon detection

 GPS IIIF will be the first GPS satellite block to have all space vehicles participate in the Cospas-Sarsat system.
-The Cospas-Sarsat system is an international collection of satellites spanning low-earth, medium-earth and geostationary orbit satellites which all listen for 406 MHz distress signals generated by beacons on earth.
+The Cospas-Sarsat system is an international collection of satellites spanning low-earth, medium-earth, and geostationary orbit satellites which all listen for 406 MHz distress signals generated by beacons on earth.
 Satellites relay distress signals to ground stations to initiate timely emergency response efforts.